Viewing Party: Cultural references

 Gabe compares the Scranton Strangler to the Waco siege; Erin incorrectly believes he is mispronouncing "wacko".
-Jim notes that the Scranton Strangler car chase, witnessed in the episode's cold opening, is on the same level as "Balloon Boy" and Michael Jackson's funeral.
-The Glee episode viewed during the party was the season two episode "Duets".
+Jim says that the Scranton Strangler car chase, witnessed in the episode's cold opening, is on the same level as "Balloon Boy" and Michael Jackson's funeral.
+The Glee episode viewed during the party is the season two episode "Duets".
 When turning up the volume at the party, Michael comments, "Turn it up to eleven.
 Spinal Cord", an obvious mis-reference to This Is Spinal Tap.
 Michael comments that his favorite character on Glee is "the invalid", a reference to character Artie Abrams.
 Abrams is played by Kevin McHale, who appeared in the season four episode of The Office, "Launch Party", as the pizza delivery boy.